-Many of the challenges that schools commonly face, including poor behaviour, bullying, and engagement come from the world outside, in which pupils spend most of their time and energies.
+Many of the challenges that schools and colleges commonly face, including poor behaviour, bullying, and engagement come from the world outside, in which pupils spend most of their time and energies.

 Creative projects brokered through our partners, can encourage schools to collaborate across a cluster or engage the wider school community.
 Developing closer ties with families and the community is one of the best ways to understand and tackle school challenges.

-Collaboration between schools and families is a powerful source of school improvement–Ken Robinson, Creative Schools, 2015
+Collaboration between schools, colleges and families is a powerful source of school improvement–Ken Robinson, Creative Schools, 2015

 Creative Approaches to the Wider Curriculum

-All subjects can be enriched through a creative approach.
+All subjects, disciplines and areas of work can be enriched through a creative approach.
 Our broad range of cultural partners from east London and beyond can support schools to find the right project or intervention to inspire learning in any subject, including Science, Maths, Literacy, Poetry, P.E.